yashaka/selene/README.md

 e.g. `config.browser_name = 'chrome'`

 You can omit custom configuration and Selene will use default values, e.g. browser_name is equal to `'firefox'` by default

+Config options can be also overriden with corresponding system variables (see [#51](https://github.com/yashaka/selene/issues/51) for more details)

 #### 5. Concise jquery-style shortcuts for finding elements:
 e.g. `s('#new-todo')` instead of `browser.element('#new-todo')`